specify/specify7/README.md

  @ ./bower_components/handsontable/dist/handsontable.full.js 47:38-65
 ```

-### make all
+Other make targets:
-The default make target *all* will invoke the steps necessary to run
-Specfy 7.

 ### make build
-Installs or updates dependencies and executes all build steps.
+Runs all necessary build steps.

 ### make frontend
 Installs or updates Javascript dependencies and builds the Javascript
 modules only.

-### make python_prep
+### make clean
-Installs or updates Python dependencies and generates
-`build_version.py` and `secret_key.py` files.
+Removes all generated files.

+The following targets require the virualenv to be activated:

 ### make pip_requirements
 Install or updates Python dependencies.